AI Solution Architect & Fractional CTO; Life Sciences

 AI has made Systems Engineering more critical, not less.
 When AI writes the code, the architect is still accountable.
 The value a human brings is no longer in the implementation — it is in requirements elicitation, defining module boundaries, and deciding what the system should actually do.
 Those are systems engineering decisions that no AI agent makes reliably without that discipline enforcing the structure.

-I particularly enjoy building software appliances for R&D scientists — purpose-built tools that leverage advanced agent frameworks like OpenClaw to deliver autonomous, reliable research capabilities.
+I particularly enjoy building software appliances for R&D scientists — purpose-built tools that run on OpenClaw to deliver autonomous, reliable research capabilities.
 ScienceClaw is the embodiment of this: an autonomous research platform that scientists can actually trust, built on rigorous engineering principles.

 That's the thread running through all my work — from teaching scientists to vibe‑code responsibly, to building test‑first workflows that keep AI agents honest, to deploying autonomous research platforms.
 Two decades inside scientific R&D — understanding how experiments are designed, where data breaks down, what regulators care about, and why adoption stalls — means I build for the constraints that actually exist, not the ones that look good in a pitch deck.